Healthcare Data Collection: Transforming Patient Care with Methods and Tools

 Different Methods of Data Collection in Healthcare

 Data collection in healthcare varies based on needs.
-Tools such as Electronic Health Records (EHRs) and patient surveys offer important insights but also come with their own sets of pros and cons.
+Data collection tools in healthcare such as Electronic Health Records (EHRs) and patient surveys offer important insights but also come with their own sets of pros and cons.

 Electronic Health Records (EHRs)